Rusty Wallace Net Worth 2026

 0 1 0

-Russell William "Rusty" Wallace Jr. (born August 14, 1956) is an American former NASCAR racing driver.
-He won the 1984 NASCAR Cup series Rookie of the Year and the 1989 NASCAR Winston Cup Championship.
-For the accolades over the course of his successful career, Wallace has been inducted in the NASCAR Hall of Fame (2013), the International Motorsports Hall of Fame (2013), the Motorsports Hall of Fame of America (2014)[3] and the National Motorsports Press Association Hall of Fame (2010).
+For the accolades over the course of his successful career, Wallace has been inducted into the three main motorsports halls of fame including the NASCAR Hall of Fame (2013), the International Motorsports Hall of Fame (2013), the Motorsports Hall of Fame of America (2014)[4] and additionally the National Motorsports Press Association Hall of Fame (2010).
+He was also named one of NASCARs best drivers in both 1998 and 2023.

 Racing career